 Special Purpose Business Website Pages

 Certain businesses may have specific requirements.
 For instance, many restaurants allow you to make online reservations or place a takeout order ahead of time.
-Service providers may want the ability for visitors to schedule an appointment or service call online.
+Service providers may want visitors to schedule an appointment or service call online.
 Perhaps you want to collect detailed information from a potential client before you talk to them.

-Real estate and property management sites need pages that allow visitors to view available properties, rental or leasing applications, and possible pages for scheduling maintenance calls or alert building owners to specific problems or concerns.
+Real estate and property management sites need pages that allow visitors to view available properties, rental or leasing applications, and possible pages for scheduling maintenance calls or alerting building owners to specific problems or concerns.

 So, How Many Website Pages do You Need?

-As you can see there is no easy answer to how many website pages you need.
-It all depends on the nature of your business, and what your website visitors will expect!
+As you can see, there is no easy answer to how many website pages you need.
+It all depends on the nature of your business and what your website visitors will expect!

 Do You Need Help with Your Business Website?